President’s response to Zondo Commission’s State Capture report must be followed by decisive action

 Address all apartheid-era economic crimes Open Secrets, through its attorneys the Centre for Applied Legal Studies (CALS) at Wits University, has filed papers to intervene as a friend of the court (amicus) in the review of the Public Protector’s ‘Absa-CIEX’ report.
 The review proceedings, brought by Absa, the South African Reserve Bank, and Treasury, will…

-People’s Tribunal on Economic Crime in South Africa Constitutional Hill, Johannesburg First Hearings: 3-7 February 2018 Call for Information and Witnesses The organising committee[1] for the People’s Tribunal on Economic Crime in South Africa hereby invites members of the public to submit information to be presented at the first hearings of the People’s Tribunal…
+The People’s Tribunal on Economic Crime in South Africa invites members of the public to submit information to be presented at the first hearings.

-For Immediate Release: Why, after more than two decades of democracy in South Africa, is the apartheid archive still kept under lock and key?
-Secrecy is a key ingredient in the abuse of power and its legacy needs to be challenged.
-For these reasons, SAHA is going to court on Friday the 4th of August 2017…
+Why, after more than two decades of democracy in South Africa, is the apartheid archive still kept under lock and key?

-17 October 2016 Today Corruption Watch (CW) and the Right2Know (R2K) Campaign have launched an application in the High Court of South Africa, Gauteng Division, Pretoria.
-The application asks the court to review and set aside the findings of the Arms Procurement Commission, also known as the Seriti Commission.
-This follows a relentless struggle by civil…
+Corruption Watch and the Right2Know Campaign have launched an application to review and set aside the findings of the Arms Procurement Commission

 Press Statement by Andrew Feinstein, Paul Holden and Hennie Van Vuuren, regarding the release of the Seriti Commission Report into the Arms Deal | 21 April 2016 On the 21st of April 2016, President Jacob Zuma announced the release of the report of the Commission of Inquiry into allegations of fraud, corruption, impropriety or irregularity…